spm/spm-docs/docs/tutorials/fmri/event/bayesian.md

 indicating heterogeneity near the circle of Willis </figcaption>
 </figure>

-SPM will write a number of files into the output directory including
+SPM will write a number of files into the output folder, including

 - An `SPM.mat` file.